paulveillard/cybersecurity-secure-software-supplychain-lifecyle/supply-chain-security.md

 ##  `How to assess the threat landscape.`

+DevOps teams are well aware of the ubiquity of code vulnerabilities that find their way into the development pipeline and in production — but how attackers are exploiting bad code is getting worse.

 ### Supply Chain Automation Best Practices

 In order To Start locking down the supply chain and protect applications and code.
 These best practices include the automation of: